Richard M. Lerner

 Richard M. Lerner (born February 23, 1946) is professor of Human Development at Tufts University, occupying the Bergstrom Chair in Applied Developmental Science.
 Also at Tufts, he directs the Institute for Applied Research in Youth Development.
+He did his undergraduate work at Hunter College, graduating in 1966.

 Lerner has authored more than 700 scholarly publications, including more than 80 authored or edited books, and was founding editor of the Journal of Research on Adolescence and of Applied Developmental Science, the latter of which he continues to edit.